euphort-wind/euphort-wind.github.io/content/publication/2025sac/index.md

 ---
-title: 'Quality Trade-offs in ML-enabled Systems: A Multiple-case Study'
+title: 'Quality trade-offs in ML-enabled systems: a multiple-case study'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here